Mast cell activation and histamine can play a role in premenstrual syndrome (PMS) and premenstrual dysphoric disorder (PMDD).

 - Reduce mast cell-stimulating foods such as alcohol and cow’s dairy.
 Read What dairy does to periods.

-- Reduce histamine-containing foods such as red wine, cheese, avocado, tomato, bone broth, and fermented foods (including sauerkraut and kombucha).
+- Possibly reduce histamine-containing foods such as red wine, cheese, avocado, tomato, bone broth, and fermented foods (including sauerkraut and kombucha).

-- Take natural progesterone because it up-regulates the DAO enzyme that clears histamine.
-Progesterone capsules can also overcome the progesterone sensitivity associated with PMDD.
+- Take natural progesterone, as it can calm mast cells and upregulate DAO, the enzyme that clears histamine.
+Higher-dose progesterone capsules can also overcome the progesterone sensitivity associated with PMDD.

 👉 Tip: Histamine reduction is a big part of why magnesium, vitamin B6, and natural progesterone work so well for PMS and other women’s health conditions.